FourierFencing/HeartRateMonitor/README.md

 # Real Time Embedded Programming - Team 8

-This is the code to an heart rate monitor project.
-This project makes use of a Raspberry Pi, a pulse sensor and a MCP3008 ADC to measure the heart rate of a user.
-An LED pulses with the users heart beat.
+This is the code to for Fourier Fencing Systems.
+This project makes use of a Raspberry Pi and a MCP3008 ADC to detect certain frequecies sent from a transmitter.
+An LED lights up when the frewuency is detected.
-The raw data gotten from the ADC is displayed on QT and the final calculated Beats Per Minute is sent via Bluetooth to an Android Device.
+The raw data gotten from the ADC is displayed on QT as well as the IIR frequency component and when a required frequency is detected, a signal is sent via Bluetooth to an Android Device.
 The Android code is in a different repo -https://github.com/FourierFencing/fourierfencingclient.

 ## Requirements